summa-dev/eip-draft/README.md

     ) external;

     /**
-     * @dev Submit proof of solvency of a CEX
+     * @dev Submit proof of solvency of a CEX.
      * @param mstRoot MUST be the Merkle sum tree root of the CEX's liabilities
      * @param assets MUST be the list of assets owned by the CEX
      * @param proof MUST be the ZK proof generated from the specified proof of solvency circuit
-     * @param timestamp MUST be the timestamp at which the CEX took the snapshot of its assets and liabilites
+     * @param timestamp MUST be the timestamp at which the CEX took the snapshot of its assets and liabilities
+     * The proof MUST be accepted if it satisfies the corresponding verifier generated from the described circuit.
+The inputs of the solvency proof (`mstRoot` and `assets`) are optimistically considered valid.
+The validity of the CEX asset balances is subject to off-chain verification, and the validity of the liabilities can be challenged by users at the user inclusion verification stage.
      * In case of successful proof submission `mstRoot` MUST be stored in the contract state against the given `timestamp` because it MAY be used by `verifyProofOfInclusion` function to verify the proof of user inclusion into the Merkle sum tree of the CEX's liabilities. `verifyProofOfInclusion` MUST be able to look up the stored `mstRoot` by a timestamp.
      * MUST revert if `mstRoot` is zero.
      * MUST revert if `timestamp` is zero.